Woltvint/uu-secret-manager/README.md

 - Modify existing secrets by their custom name
 - Delete secrets by their custom name or UUID
 - **Index files** for dramatically faster encrypt/decrypt operations (includes `.gitignore` files)
+- **List index** to view all indexed files and their contained secrets
 - Encrypt secrets in files with placeholders (`<!secret_{uuid}!>` or `<!secret_{name}!>`) - in-place replacement
 - Decrypt placeholders back to original secrets - in-place replacement
 - Redact secrets by creating separate files with `.redacted` suffix (e.g., `file.json` -> `file.redacted.json`)